elidupuis/ember-cli-build-info/README.md

 ```

 ## Configuration Options
-There is currently only 1 configurable option.
+There is currently a single configurable option.
 Customize using the `buildInfoOptions` hash in your Brocfile:

 ```js
 var app = new EmberApp({